-- ➢ An entry must be made in the vehicle documents in order to attach a load rack.
-The required documents are enclosed with the load rack. - Observe the country-specific regulations. - > Also read the manufacturer's instruction manual.
+- An entry must be made in the vehicle documents in order to attach a load rack.
+The required documents are enclosed with the load rack. - Observe the country-specific regulations.

 The load rack permits transport of a load weighing up to 130 kg.
 For the transport of the load different attachments are available.
 They are e.g. bike rack or a transport box.
 Our authorised dealers and service centres will be happy to advise you.